mbaccaro/aws-lex-web-ui/README.md

 [S3](https://aws.amazon.com/s3/) and
 [CloudFront](https://aws.amazon.com/cloudfront/).
-It also automatically deploys and configures a sample Lex bot based on the [Order Flowers bot](http://docs.aws.amazon.com/lex/latest/dg/gs-bp-create-bot.html) (you can later change it to import a different bot into the project) and an [Amazon Cognito Identity Pool](http://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).
+It also automatically deploys and configures a sample Lex bot based on the [Innobot](http://docs.aws.amazon.com/lex/latest/dg/gs-bp-create-bot.html) (you can later change it to import a different bot into the project) and an [Amazon Cognito Identity Pool](http://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).

 To launch with Mobile Hub: